Personal branding differs from conventional branding only in its subject.

 1. Differentiation & Positioning

-You have heard of brand positioning or differentiation; it is one of the brand pillars.
+You have heard of brand positioning or differentiation; it is a fundamental brand pillar.

-The internet enables almost everyone to apply for jobs, start an online business, create a personality brand, etc. Almost every market has become more concentrated than ever.
+The internet allows almost everyone to apply for jobs, start an online business, or create a personal brand.
+As a result, almost every market has become more competitive than ever.

 Personal branding might be your only ticket to positioning and differentiating yourself from the masses.

 For job seekers, degrees are now a common commodity.
-When looking for quality jobs, the degree is just a small piece of the puzzle to distinguish yourself from the rest of the candidates.
+When seeking quality jobs, a degree is just a small piece of the puzzle to distinguish yourself from other candidates.

-And if you are starting a Youtube channel or an online business, personal branding is inevitable.
+If you are starting a YouTube channel or an online business, personal branding is essential.

-Similar to brand awareness, personal branding achieves the same function of obtaining recognition.
+Similar to brand awareness, personal branding serves to gain recognition.

 3. Credibility

-When purchasing on Shopee, you will surely prefer an item with a more solid brand identity over the others.
-So it is with personal branding.
+When purchasing on Shopee, you likely prefer an item with a solid brand identity over others.
+The same applies to personal branding.

-For example, your YouTube channel will come off as more quality and trustworthy if you have a personalised logo.
+For example, a YouTube channel appears more trustworthy with a personalised logo.

 Basic Guidelines for Personal Branding